NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 * __`submitter_id`:__ A unique key to identify the `case`
 * __`projects.code`:__ A link to the `project`

-__Note:__ The submitter ID is different from the UUID, which is assigned to each entity automatically.
+The submitter ID is different from the universally unique identifier (UUID), which can be accessed under the `<entity_type>_id` field for each entity.
+The UUID is either assigned to each entity automatically or can be submitted by the user.
+See the [Data Model Users Guide](https://gdc-docs.nci.nih.gov/Data/Data_Model/GDC_Data_Model/#gdc-identifiers) for more details about GDC identifiers.

+The `projects.code` field is what connects the `case` entity to the `project` entity.
+The rest of the entity connections use the `submitter_id` instead.

 The `case` entity can be added in JSON or TSV format.
 A template for any entity in either of these formats can be found in the Data Dictionary at the top of each page.
+Templates populated with `case` metadata in both formats are displayed below.

 ```JSON
 {